1. Define target group

 5. Build up tension

 Use the invitation to get excited about the event and make potential guests curious.
 Highlight highlights from the event.
-Deliberately leaving a few items on the program open can create excitement.
+Deliberately leaving a few items on the programme open can create excitement.

 7. Send an event invitation on time